kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 The two operation types considered by this feature are `Apply` (`PATCH` with content type `application/apply-patch+yaml`) and `Update` (all other operations which modify the object).
 These two operations will both update the `managedFields`, but behave a little differently.

-For instance, only the `Apply` operation will fail on conflicts while `Update` does not.
-Also, `Apply` operations are required to identify themselves by providing a `fieldManager` query parameter, while the field is optional for `Update` operations.
+For instance, only the apply operation will fail on conflicts while update does not.
+Also, apply operations are required to identify themselves by providing a `fieldManager` query parameter, while the query parameter is optional for update operations.

 An example object with multiple managers could look like this: